kurka/presentations/slides/SASO2018/disobedience.md

 - \alert{Disobedience} as tool for adaptive learning in norm-governed MAS
-    - Standard norm-governed systems guarantees agents' **obedience**, but not **governance fairness**, allowing exploitation and oppresion of agents
+    - Standard norm-governed systems guarantees agents' **obedience**, but not **governance fairness**, allowing exploitation and oppression of agents
     - The introduction of **pardoning mechanisms** changes the system's dynamic equilibrium by justfifying **disobedience** as a revolutionary behaviour for justice restoration
-    - The introduction of formal **reformation mechanisms** changes the equilibrium once more, giving supplemenatary power to non-Rulers and enabling **cycles of change**
+    - The introduction of formal **reformation mechanisms** changes the equilibrium once more, giving supplementary power to non-Rulers and enabling **cycles of change**

 - Open questions / Future work:
-    - Could have we defined subjective terms such as *fairness*, *obedience*, *unjustified*, *revolution* in different ways?
+    - Could we have defined subjective terms such as *fairness*, *obedience*, *unjustified*, *revolution* in different ways?
     - What would happen if agents had limited or subjective knowledge of events happening in the network?
 How interpersonal factors such as *social